 sudo systemctl enable nginx --now

-Optionally, you can visit the server IP address to verify Nginx is installed; you should see a similar test page:
+Optionally, open a web browser and navigate to http://your-server-ip to verify Nginx is installed; you should see a similar test page:

-Installing the database module is the next step in setting up the LEMP stack.
+Next, installing the database module is the crucial step in setting up the LEMP stack.
 MariaDB, known for its performance and various supplementary attributes, is preferred over MySQL within the LEMP stack.
-To install MariaDB, execute the following command:
+Therefore, to install MariaDB, execute the following command:

 sudo apt install mariadb-server mariadb-client